 The Canada 150 Mosaic Mural Project commemorates Canada’s 150th Anniversary by bringing together 150 communities and thousands of participants to create community murals that visually reflect the history and culture of Canada.
 Once complete, the community murals will be virtually connected to form one gigantic mural mosaic with a railway theme that connects the country from coast to coast.

 Oakville’s community mural

 Our mural is composed of 750 tiles, each measuring four inches square and painted by Oakville residents.
 The official unveiling of Oakville's 150 Anniversary community mural took place on February 16 at Queen Elizabeth Park Community and Cultural Centre (QEPCCC).
-Oakville’s community mural will be on exhibit at QEPCCC from March 5 until April 3, 2016 in the Main Gallery.
+Oakville’s community mural is now on exhibit at River Oaks Community Centre.